Cook Eat Well

 Instructions

 • Whisk in coconut sugar and vanilla.
 Whisk in eggs, salt and espresso powder.
 Sift coconut flour into chocolate mixture and whisk until combined.
-Spread in pan.
+Spread in prepare pan.

 • Bake for 18 - 20 minutes, or until toothpick inserted in center comes out clean.